Business Beyond Bias Alerts: Turning Data into Instant Action

 You’re sitting on a lot of data.
 What should you do with it?
 Do you produce reports and provide analytics in the hopes that people will make data-driven decisions?
 Sounds like a good idea but the reality is that this may be easier said than done.
-True “data-driven decision making” assumes firstly that people are looking at all the charts & graphs you give them.
+Firstly, “data-driven decision making” assumes firstly that people are looking at all the charts & graphs you give them.
 The second assumption is that if they do the first step, that users will understand the analytics they are looking at and will know what they are meant to do differently to improve in the future.

 Take the topic of Performance Management and its impact on Career Development.
 Think of all the metrics you would need to provide a manager for them to understand historically what has been the performance history of people in their team, what are the promotion rates overall and then of minorities?
 What is the upgrade or downgrade rate?
 Then there are the tactical questions like who went on maternity leave this year?
 Who hasn’t been promoted in a while?